Climate Matters

 Those living near coasts are especially vulnerable to these tropical cyclone hazards and the risks of injury, death, and property damage.

-Tropical cyclones are the most deadly and costly weather disasters in the U.S. by far.
+Tropical cyclones are the most costly weather and climate disasters in the U.S by far.
 They account for over half of the total cost of all billion-dollar disasters since 1980.

-Of the 10 most costly weather disasters in the U.S., eight were hurricanes.
-The top three (Hurricanes Katrina, Harvey, and Ian) caused an estimated $454 billion in damages.
+Eight of the 10 most costly weather disasters in the U.S. were hurricanes.
+The top three (Hurricanes Katrina, Harvey, and Ian) caused an estimated $472 billion in damages.

 Although the frequency of tropical storms is not necessarily increasing, sea level rise can amplify the storm surge potential when storms do occur, putting coastal residents at particular risk.